julia-neme/KSA_Observations_Modelling/List_of_questions.md

 #### Multiple CTDs

+ - **Question 1**: <br> _Try [other projections](https://scitools.org.uk/cartopy/docs/v0.15/crs/projections.html) from `cartopy`, see if you can change the colour of the land, etc. Which one do you think is more appropriate to use in this case?_
+ - **Question 2**: <br> _In the figure below, we have replaced `pcolormesh` by `contourf`.
+What is the difference?
+Which one do you think is better and why?_
- - **Question 1**: <br> _a.
-What is the difference between temperature and conservative temperature; and practical salinity and absolute salinity?_ <br> _b.
-Looking at the profiles above, can you guess which ones correspond to each of the three regions on the map we made?
+ - **Question 3**: <br> _Looking at the profiles above, can you guess which ones correspond to each of the three regions on the map we made?
 Plot the figure but with a different color for each profile, like we did for the locations in the map._
- - **Question 2**: <br> _Can you identify which regions in the TS plot are stabily stratified and which ones aren't?_
+ - **Question 4**: <br> _Can you identify which regions in the TS plot are stabily stratified and which ones aren't?_
- - **Question 3**: <br> _a.
+ - **Question 5**: <br> _a.
 The colormap we used for the plot above, `jet`, is not colorblind friendly.
 Check out `cmocean` and choose a better colormap._ <br> _b.
 Instead of colouring by pressure, look at what other variables our CTD profiles have, and choose another (i.e. oxygen, nutrients).
 Play around with `vmin`, `vmax` to get the most out of your plot, choose different colormaps, etc._
 </details>

 <details>